dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 </StackLayout>
 ```

-In this example, when the <xref:Microsoft.Maui.Controls.BoxView> receives a swipe gesture, the `Swiped` event in the `SwipeGestureRecognizer` is raised.
+In this example, when the <xref:Microsoft.Maui.Controls.BoxView> receives a swipe gesture, the `Swiped` event in the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> is raised.
 This is handled by the `SwipeContainer` class, which raises its own `Swipe` event.
 This `Swipe` event is handled on the page.
 The `SwipedEventArgs` can then be examined to determine the direction of the swipe, with custom logic responding to the swipe as required.

 The equivalent C# code is: